 Wye Heritage Centre shall only be used for purposes within Use Class F1 and F2 as a non residential institution, as a heritage centre and public hall for exhibitions, meetings, archive, education and activities of local community groups and for no other purpose within Use Class F1 and F2 whatsoever.

-Lecture Theatre and Old Hall shall only be used by occupants of the development for communal uses ancillary to the main residential C3 use of the site and/or, by prior arrangement, as an ancillary hall for meetings and activities of local community groups or by prior arrangement by external individuals as set out in condition 13 for uses ancillary to the main C3 use of the site.
+The Lecture Theatre and Old Hall shall only be used by occupants of the development for communal uses ancillary to the main residential C3 use of the site and/or, by prior arrangement, as an ancillary hall for meetings and activities of local community groups or by prior arrangement by external individuals as set out in condition 13 for uses ancillary to the main C3 use of the site.

 The Jacobean Dining Room and former Parlour Room, main Jacobean Staircase, cloisters and quads shall only be used by occupants of the development for communal uses or by prior arrangement by external individuals as set out in condition 13 for communal uses ancillary to the main residential C3 use of the site.